gustonecrush/ui-waste-management-data/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# DOCUMENTATION

-## Installation
+## START PROJECT

-In the project directory, you can run:
+- Download this project and save to your local and also download `api-waste` repository to get the api for this simple app

-### `npm install`
+- Run `npm install` to install all packages needed

-Install all dependencies needed for this project.

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+- Then, you can run command `npm start` to start your react server and see how it works

-## Result
+## RESULT

 <div style="display: flex">
 <img width="300" src="https://i.postimg.cc/brGxx4RQ/Screen-Shot-2022-10-26-at-01-28-10.png">